openstack/openstacksdk/README.rst

 * Listing no config settings means you get a null cache.
 * `cache.max_age` and nothing else gets you memory cache.
 * Otherwise, `cache.class` and `cache.arguments` are passed in

+`os-client-config` does not actually cache anything itself, but it collects and presents the cache information so that your various applications that are connecting to OpenStack can share a cache should you desire.

 ::